 The primary responsibility of supervision of a student rests with his/her parent(s) or guardian(s).
 However, if the student(s) and parents/guardians do not assume that responsibility, the school district will do everything in its authority to enforce the attendance laws of the State of Nebraska.
 Parents are asked to cooperate with the school to reduce the number of absences to a minimum.
 Parents are encouraged to make appointments and other engagements so that they do not interfere with the school day.

-The attendance policy of the Newman Grove Junior-Senior High School is as follows:
+The attendance policy of the Newman Grove Junior-Senior High School (Policy #5001) can be found in the Appendix.